PanJanke/SpringBoot-app-Webscraper/README.md

 List of Scrapped Apartments:
 ![](./readmeResources/1.JPG)

-You can store apartments my apartments list:
+You can store apartments in my apartments list:
 ![](./readmeResources/3.JPG)

 data is keeped in SQL database launched in docker conatiner.

 CRUD operations are implemented

 ![](./readmeResources/2.JPG)